ceteri/exelixi/README.md

 * _data loss_ of partial solutions, e.g., a [bloom filter] false positive, or when an Executor fails, etc.

-In the latter case when an Executor process is lost, the Framework can simply launch another Executor on the cluster (via [Marathon]) and have it restore its shard of Individuals from its last good checkpoint.
+In the latter case when an Executor process is lost, the Framework can simply launch another Executor on the cluster (via [Apache Mesos]) and have it restore its shard of Individuals from its last good checkpoint.
 In general, limited amounts of data loss serve to add stochastic aspects to the search, and may help accelerate evolution.